Kentucky Wildcats men's basketball: Adolph Rupp (1930–1972)

 In 1930, the university hired Adolph Rupp, who had played as a reserve for the University of Kansas 1922 and 1923 Helms National Championship teams, under coach Forest C. "Phog" Allen.
 At the time of his hiring, Rupp was a high school coach in Freeport, Illinois.

 Rupp coached the University of Kentucky men's basketball team from 1930 to 1972.
 There, he gained the nicknames, "Baron of the Bluegrass", and "The Man in the Brown Suit".
 Rupp, who was an early innovator of the fast break and set offense, gained a reputation as an intense competitor, a strict motivator, and strategist.
 Rupp's Wildcat teams won 4 NCAA championships (1948, 1949, 1951, 1958), one NIT title in 1946, appeared in 20 NCAA tournaments, had 6 NCAA Final Four appearances, captured 27 Southeastern Conference (SEC) regular season titles, and won 13 SEC tournaments.
 Rupp's Kentucky teams also finished ranked No. 1 on 6 occasions in the final Associated Press college basketball poll and 4 times in the United Press International (Coaches) poll.
 In addition, Rupp's 1966 Kentucky squad (nicknamed "Rupp's Runts", as no starting player on the squad was taller than 6'5") finished runner-up in the NCAA tournament, and his 1947 Wildcats finished runner-up in the NIT.
-Rupp's 1933 and 1954 Kentucky squads were also awarded the Helms National Championship, and his 1934 and 1947 teams were retroactively recognized as the national champion by the Premo-Porretta Power Poll.
+Rupp's 1933 Kentucky squad was retroactively designated a national champion by the Helms Athletic Foundation, and his 1934 and 1947 teams were retroactively listed as the top teams of their respective seasons by the Premo-Porretta Power Poll.
+His 1954 team was also designated champion by the Helms Athletic Foundation through their contemporary end-of-season poll.
+Neither the Helms designations nor Premo-Porretta lists are officially recognized as NCAA national championships.